-4.1 The Committee's work programme will evolve as the municipal year progresses and items of business are commenced and concluded.
+4.1 The Committee's work programme will evolve as the Municipal Year progresses and items of business are commenced and concluded.
+The attention of Members is drawn to the rescheduling of the Meeting originally proposed for 22 July 2020, which will now be held on 11 August 2020.